Raelifin/sumibli/raw/works_conlangTestCases.md

 had once been a sailor.|🎏ifaki sha panu la pabkutu
 |I have lost my blanket.|🎏iti lu daklunau sha ma
 |A robin has built his nest in the apple tree.|🎏uth _robin_ la fa lu flukai laibairi kidaudugau
-|At noon we ate our lunch by the roadside.|🎏ilaibau klaglizai la bikda laitau bagu
+|At noon we ate our lunch by the roadside.|🎏ulaibaur klaglizai la bikda laitau bagu
 |Mr. Jones made a knife for his little boy.|🎏ith _Mr.
-Jones_ la fa lu dabnairu laivir panu sha thud
+Jones_ la fa lu dabnai laivi panu sha thud
 |Their voices sound very happy.|🎏iglapa la bla lu pauvugai
-|Is today Monday?|🎏utshua klagabsi
+|Is today Monday?|🎏uchua klagapsai
 |Have all the leaves fallen from the tree?|🎏ikidaubli shur sla la gudu laitaur kidaudu
-|Will you be ready on time?|🎏itshua bi la gaupi laibau
+|Will you be ready on time?|🎏ichua bi la gaupiru laibau
-|Will you send this message for me?|🎏itshiu bi la figu lu mir laivir ma
+|Will you send this message for me?|🎏ichiu bi la figu lu mi laivi ma
-|Are you waiting for me?|🎏itshua bi la gau lu ma
+|Are you waiting for me?|🎏ichua bi la gau lu ma
-|Is this the first kitten of the litter?|🎏itshua kainglanurupsi sha sash panunu
+|Is this the first kitten of the litter?|🎏ichua kainglanupsai shar sash panunu
-|Are these shoes too big for you?|🎏utshua kiblidaudi la zi shar bi lur du
+|Are these shoes too big for you?|🎏uchua kiblidaudi la zi shar bi lur du
 |How wide is the River?|🎏idaiku la du lu hau
-|Listen.|🎏tshiu bi
+|Listen.|🎏chiu bi
-|Sit here by me.|🎏itshiu ni laitau ma
+|Sit here by me.|🎏ichiu ni laitau ma
-|Keep this secret until tomorrow.|🎏itshui laibaur klagartu la dau lu nami
+|Keep this secret until tomorrow.|🎏uchui laibau klagartu la dau lu nami
-|Come with us.|🎏itshiu bi la gu li ma
+|Come with us.|🎏ichiu bi la gu li ma
-|Bring your friends with you.|🎏itshiu bi la gu lir vi shar bi
+|Bring your friends with you.|🎏ichiu bi la gu li vi sha bi
-|Be careful.|🎏itshiu pauvai
+|Be careful.|🎏ichiu pauvai
-|Have some tea.|🎏itshiu bi lu kuga
+|Have some tea.|🎏ichiu bi lu kuga
-|Pip and his dog were great friends.|🎏ivigai luth _Pip_ lu kainvi
+|Pip and his dog were great friends.|🎏ivigai lith _Pip_ li kainvi
 |John and Elizabeth are brother and sister.|🎏faki luth _John_ luth _Elizabeth_
 |You and I will go together.|🎏ibi shu ma la gu
 |They opened all the doors and windows.|🎏ifaiti lu flursla
 |He is small, but strong.|🎏ipa la nu la hia gai
 |Is this tree an oak or a maple?|🎏ikidaudu la hau lath _oak_ lath _maple_
 |Does the sky look blue or gray?|🎏ita la hau la glibta la glibva
-|Come with your father or mother.|🎏itshiu bi la gubtau li fakisai sha bi
+|Come with your father or mother.|🎏ichiu bi la gubtau li fakisa sha bi
 |I am tired, but very happy.|🎏hadnihihi
-|He played a tune on his wonderful flute.|🎏ipa la favgla laivi vurpi shu flivgladai
+|He played a tune on his wonderful flute.|🎏ipa la favglar laivir vurpi shuri flivgladai
 |Toward the end of August
 the days grow much shorter.|🎏ilaitau zai shath _August_ li klaga la nufaizai
 |A company of soldiers marched
 over the hill and across the meadow.|🎏ipavnai shuth _company_ la gugai laiklu badta laiklu bakatai
-|The first part of the story is very interesting.|🎏ubliribsi shar maumi lua paugazai
+|The first part of the story is very interesting.|🎏ublibsai sha maumi lua paugazai
 |The crow dropped some pebbles
-into the pitcher and raised the water to the brim.|🎏ikaitapi la fia lu dadunu laigu bairku tshia gurta li ku lur bada
+into the pitcher and raised the water to the brim.|🎏ikaitapi la fia lu dadunu laigu bairku chia gurta li ku lur bada
 |The baby clapped her hands and laughed in glee.|🎏ipanunu la glash kiblipi la mavau shu pauvu
-|Stop your game and be quiet.|🎏itshui ni lu fla sha bi tshui nagla
+|Stop your game and be quiet.|🎏ichui ni lur fla shar bi chui nagla
-|The sound of the drums grew louder and louder.|🎏ugla sha flivglati la gaifai la gaifai
+|The sound of the drums grew louder and louder.|🎏ugla shar flivglati la gaifai la gaifai
 |Do you like summer or winter better?|🎏ibi la pisli lu hau lu klatatga lu klatatna
 |That boy will have a wonderful trip.|🎏guklurtu shur vurpi
 |They popped corn,
-and then sat around the fire and ate it.|🎏naiga luth _corn_ itshia bai lu ga tshia bikda lu thuk
+and then sat around the fire and ate it.|🎏naiga luth _corn_ ichia bai lu ga chia bikda lu thuk
 |They won the first two games,
-but lost the last one.|🎏itutsi la flapaisli tshia zaibsi la flapaislina
+but lost the last one.|🎏itutsi lua flapaisli chia zaibsi lua flapaislina
 |Take this note,
 carry it to your mother,
-and wait for an answer.|🎏itshiu bi lu mi tshiu figu laigu faki sha bi tshiu gau lu mikau
+and wait for an answer.|🎏ichiu bi lu mi chiu figu laigu faki sha bi chiu gau lu mikau
 |I awoke early,
 dressed hastily,
-and went down to breakfast.|🎏ima la nikaini shu tuva tshia bish daklu shu gi tshia gu lur bikdaribsi
+and went down to breakfast.|🎏ima la nikaini shu tuva chia bish daklu shu gi chia gu lur bikdabsai
 |Aha!
 I have caught you!|🎏ihai ma la bidau hai lu bi
-|This string is too short!|🎏idaklusai la nudaizi hai
+|This string is too short!|🎏idaklusa la nudaizi hai
 |Oh, dear!
 The wind has blown my hat away!|🎏itargi la haihu naigu luri dadita
 |Alas!
 That news is sad indeed!|🎏uhu mitu lua hia paunvu
 |Whew!
 That cold wind freezes my nose!|🎏itargi shuri naugai la hai nainau lu kiblibta sha ma
-|Are you warm enough now?|🎏itshua bi la nauzinatau
+|Are you warm enough now?|🎏ichua bi la nauzinatau
 |They heard the warning too late.|🎏turva lush birgla luri mini
-|We are a brave people, and love our country.|🎏ima lua pavnai tshia paupivi lu ba sha ma
+|We are a brave people, and love our country.|🎏ima lua pavnai chia paupivi lu ba sha ma
 |All the children came except Mary.|🎏ipanursla la gur lau slana lith _Mary_
 |Jack seized a handful of pebbles
-and threw them into the lake.|🎏ukiblipi shur dadunu lua bi lith _Jack_ tshia figuta lu thaud laigu kuba
+and threw them into the lake.|🎏ukiblipi shur dadunu lua bi lith _Jack_ chia figuta lu thaud laigu kuba
 |This cottage stood on a low hill,
 at some distance from the village.|🎏ubakinu laiburi badta shu nuru laitau bava
 |On a fine summer evening,